Code-Institute-Submissions/smoothie-recipe-project/README.md

 These should be easy to find, stand out, but be in keeping with the design and feel of the website.

 Wireframes can be found in the wireframes folder.
+Data Schema can be found in the data schema folder.

 ## Features